WHAT'S HAPPENING NOW?

 (6)VALVE AMPLIFIERS ARE BETTER?

 Well designed and built valve amplifiers are undoubtedly capable of first rate sound quality.
-The problem is that nearly all of them are insufficiently powerful.
-If valve amplifiers were to be powerful enough they would not be cost effective.
-Valve amplifier design peaked about half a century ago.
+The problem is that they are not always sufficiently powerful for the job in hand.
+Sometimes powers of around 100 watts are required.
+If valve amplifiers were to be this powerful they would not be cost effective.
+Valve amplifier design peaked more than half a century ago.
 Designs have hardly progressed at all although modern resistors and capacitors are much better.
 So much depends on the excellence of the output transformer, that is its design and its execution.
 This is typically the most expensive component and something of a challenge (both then and now) and it needs to be scaled up in size (and cost) with the power output specified.

-AVI solid state amplifiers provide sound quality which is just as good as the best valve amplifiers but with enough power to do the job.
+AVI solid state amplifiers (now only available second hand) provide sound quality which is as good as the best valve amplifiers but with plenty of power for domestic applications and more.
 They are also much more cost effective.
-Today valve amplifiers have limited utilitarian value.
-They are now the province of audio engineering historians and retro minded enthusiasts.
-This does not mean that valve circuits outside the power amplification arena are of no use.
-Our reference grade tape recorder is full of them!
+Today valve amplifiers have limited utilitarian value outside the audiophile arena.
+Otherwise they are now the province of audio engineering historians and retro minded enthusiasts.
+This does not mean that valve circuits outside the power amplification arena are of no utility at all.
+Our reference grade tape recorder is full of them.
+It works rather well but it has to be admitted that such devices are not in widespread use today.

 (7)GOOD CD PLAYERS HAVE TO COST THOUSANDS?

 This is an area where consumers are especially vulnerable.
 It's worth explaining what is involved in playing a CD.
 A CD is simply a convenient device for moving around digital files.
 It is not like a cassette or LP both of which carry an analogue of the music which can be replayed in real time.
 The CD is put into a disc reader which reads the digits in packets and stores them temporarily in a buffer after which they are passed on to a digital to analogue converter (DAC).
 There's filtering out of spuriae and a bit of analogue amplifation to give the required output level and that's about it although component choice, power supplies and circuit layout are issues.
-There are two timing issues when decoding CDs.
-The first is to do with the spacing of the digits (jitter) and the second is to do with the rate at which the music is played in the analogue domain.
+There is a timing issue when decoding CDs.
+This is to do with the spacing of the digits (jitter).
 The necessary reference clocking is now done very well by high quality standard chips making special custom devices unnecessary.
 There is no justification for CD players costing thousands and players such as the AVI one was on the limit for a state of the art machine.
 There is a huge amount of charlatanism and deceipt in this sector.
 We heard recently of a customer who bought a £3000 supposed audiophile machine (not AVI!) and then bought an £80 machine from a well known supermarket and found it to be better.
 Today it looks like CD players are not even the best devices for playing CDs (see (2) above).

 (8)COMPUTERS AND IPODS HAVE NO USE IN HI-FI?